Oil wrestling: Kıspet

 A wrestler's garment comprises only leather pants below the knee called kıspet.
-Kıspet is an Arabic word meaning the garment starts at the belt and goes down to just below the knee.
+Kıspet is derived from the Arabic word Kiswa and adheres to the minimum modesty standard of Muslim men where the garment starts at the belt and goes down to just below the knee, covering their awrah.
 The word itself came to the Ottoman language through Persian.
 Until the 1960s, kıspets were made of buffalo skin and weighed between 12–13 kg.
 Nowadays, they're typically made of calfskin and weigh about 1.8 kg or 2.5 kg when oiled.

 Rules

 According to the rules of oil wrestling, the loser is the wrestler whose back touches the ground as a result of the opponent's actions ("showing belly to the stars"); sitting supported by two hands behind them; touching the ground with both elbows or elbow and hand.
 The winner is the wrestler who raises his opponent and either carries him three steps or spins him around.
 If a wrestler's kıspet gets pulled down (revealing his genitals), he loses as well, though losing under such circumstances is unlikely.

-Before 1975 the duration of each wrestling match was unlimited, which was highly inconvenient from the competition's organizational point of view as matches could drag on for hours.
-Nowadays, wrestling in young categories is limited to 30 minutes, and 40 minutes for masters.
+Before 1975, the duration of each wrestling match was unlimited, which was highly inconvenient from the competition's organizational point of view as matches could drag on for hours.
+Currently, wrestling is limited to 30 minutes in young categories, and 40 minutes for masters.
 The winner of a final tournament receives the title of başpehlivan and a monetary award.
-A pehlivan who won three years successively, is awarded a Golden belt.
-Second and third place winners are also awarded, and all participating pehlivans received "trip money."
+A pehlivan who won three years successively is awarded a Golden belt.
+Second and third place winners are also awarded, and all participating pehlivans receive "trip money."